-- students in Grade 1 to Grade 9 in English language arts - students in Grade 2 to Grade 9 in French Immersion and bilingual programs - students in Grade 8 and Grade 9 in Late French Immersion the bilingual HLAT is called the bilingual writing assessment tool and is specific to certain languages (e.g,.
+- students in Grade 1 to Grade 9 in English language arts - students in Grade 2 to Grade 9 in French Immersion and bilingual programs\ - students in Grade 8 and Grade 9 in Late French Immersion

+\the bilingual HLAT is called the bilingual writing assessment tool and is specific to certain languages (e.g,.
 Chinese bilingual writing assessment tool, Arabic bilingual writing assessment tool)

-The HLAT administration dates for students in English Language Arts are April 15-April 19, 2024.
+The HLAT administration in English Language Arts will occur April 15-April 19, 2024.